Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

   * However these two items make up Apex play most expensive products (higher AOV) than other product and a cause for concern and warrants further investigation.

-  * The least returned product is the Bose soundport headphones with a refund rate of 0%, followed by the samsung charging cable pack at 1.3%, a good indication that these proddct are widely accepted by customers
+  * The least returned product is the Bose soundport headphones with a refund rate of 0%, followed by the samsung charging cable pack at 1.3%, a good indication that these products are widely accepted by customers.